Okni: Infrastructure

-According to the District Census Handbook 2011, Hazaribagh, Okni II covered an area of 0.85 km2.
-Among the civic amenities, it had 15 km roads with both open and closed drains, the protected water supply involved uncovered wells, tube well/ borewell, overhead tank.
-It had 1,767 domestic electric connections, 35 road lighting points.
-Among the educational facilities it had 7 primary schools, other educational facilities at Hazaribagh 3 km away.
-Among the social, recreational and cultural facilities, it had 3 public libraries, reading rooms.
+Based on the information provided in the District Census Handbook 2011, Hazaribagh, Okni II encompassed an area of 0.85 km2.
+The locality boasted 15 kilometers of roads, equipped with both open and closed drains.
+The water supply infrastructure included uncovered wells, tube wells/borewells, and an overhead tank to ensure access to potable water.
+Moreover, there were 1,767 domestic electric connections and 35 road lighting points to enhance safety and convenience.

+In terms of educational amenities, Okni II accommodated 7 primary schools, while additional educational facilities were available in Hazaribagh 3 kilometers away.
+Furthermore, the locality provided social, recreational, and cultural facilities, including 3 public libraries and reading rooms, fostering intellectual and cultural engagement within the community.